lakkatv/lakka-website/content/articles/2017/04/28/lakka-20-stable-release.md

 	<div class="col-md-6"><img src="media/osk.png"></div>
 </div>

-There are also a lot of new cores to play new types of games!
+There are also tons of new cores to play new types of games!

 ## Full Changelog